4thtech/.github/profile/README.md

 ## Architecture by Layers

 Zooming out, the architecture is quite straightforward.
-As shown in the Infrastructural layer stack schematic, there are [UI White-label](https://github.com/4thtech/white-label-client) clients built on top of the [SDK v.1](https://github.com/4thtech/sdk-js), powered by [Protocol v.1](https://github.com/4thtech/smart-contracts), encryption, storage and blockchain networks.
+As shown in the Infrastructural layer stack schematic, there are [UI White-label](https://github.com/4thtech/white-label-client) clients built on top of the [SDK v.1](https://github.com/4thtech/sdk-js), powered by [OCC Protocol v.1](https://github.com/4thtech/smart-contracts), encryption, storage and blockchain networks.
 To be able to establish Web3's first communication standard, the protocol will need to be available for many L1s and L2s, which is a matter of the Level 1 integrator.
 To support enterprise and mobile on-chain communication at scale, the deployment of communication-specific blockchain would be needed in the future.

 ![Infrastructure by Layers](https://github.com/4thtech/static-assets/blob/047fb0dfe2aaf4b3fbfbc826887c01ff569287a0/image/infrastructural-layer-schematic-4thtech.svg)